clocklimited/backline-mixins/README.md

 @import 'backline-mixins';
 ```

+## Changelog

+v2.0.0 removes use of / as division operator.
+Replaces with math.div().

+As of v2.0.0 backline-mixins requires dart sass 1.23.0+ to work correctly.
+SASS:Math (and therefore math:div) is not available in Lib or Ruby SASS, and not on Dart before 1.23.0.

 ## Development

 Clone this repo and install dependencies.
 All styles have test coverage and Prettier formatting to ensure everything works as expected.